 CPJ's Emergencies Response Team provides comprehensive, life-saving support to journalists and media support staff working around the world through up-to-date safety and security information and rapid response assistance to journalists at risk.

-The safest way to contact us is via SecureDrop (click here for more information).
-You can also contact us by e-mail, mail, telephone, fax, or social media.
+Contact us by e-mail, mail, telephone, fax, or social media.
 You will be asked to provide information, in confidence, about your circumstances.
-Details »

 The Foley Fellowship